 Michelangelo and “De Re Metallica”

-Michelangelo Florio, in 1563 wrote and published De Re Metallica.
+Michelangelo Florio, in 1563 translated and published De Re Metallica.
 This Italian translation of Giorgio Agricola’s De re metallica (L’arte de metalli) was a fundamental work about the mining techniques.
 He also dedicated his work to the new Protestant Queen of England, Elizabeth I. He probably did it to pave the way for his son’s coming into England.
 For instance, in the Dedication he wrote:

 “To the most Serene and powerful Lisabetta…that since her youngest age she endeavoured to speak my mother tongue…”11